Concert FAQs

 Do I need to push “Play” or will the video start automatically?

 Our virtual “doors” will open 30 minutes before the concert stream begins.
-Click on the link provided via email, and then type in the password you were given.
+Click on the link provided via email, and the video will appear automatically.
+If the video does not appear automatically, please contact us.

 When watching the livestream of the concert, you will not need to push “play” - the concert will start automatically.
 Enjoy!